rapidsai/cuml/cpp/DEVELOPER_GUIDE.md

 }
 ```

-## Multi GPU
+## Multi-GPU

 The multi GPU paradigm of cuML is **O**ne **P**rocess per **G**PU (OPG).
 Each algorithm should be implemented in a way that it can run with a single GPU without any specific dependencies to a particular communication library.
-A multi GPU implementation can use the methods offered by the class `MLCommon::cumlCommunicator` from [cuml_comms_int.hpp](src_prims/src/common/cuml_comms_int.hpp) for inter rank/GPU communication.
+A multi-GPU implementation should use the methods offered by the class `MLCommon::cumlCommunicator` from [cuml_comms_int.hpp](src_prims/src/common/cuml_comms_int.hpp) for inter-rank/GPU communication.
 It is the responsibility of the user of cuML to create an initialized instance of `MLCommon::cumlCommunicator`.

-E.g. with a CUDA-aware MPI a cuML algorithm could use code like this to inject an initialized instance of `MLCommon:cumlCommunicator` into a `cumlHandle`:
+E.g. with a CUDA-aware MPI, a cuML user could use code like this to inject an initialized instance of `MLCommon:cumlCommunicator` into a `cumlHandle`:

 ```cpp
 #include <mpi.h>